albat3ross/WMVC/README.md

 ## Updates

 #### v0.1.2 (Mar.04.2021)
-- Fix an issue when the load information is not as expected.
+- Fix an Runtime bug when the information is loaded not as expected.
-- Add auto configure functionality, now users can just add url to the csv without providing web_type and entry_name
+- Add auto configure functionality, now users can just add url to the csv without providing web_type and entry_name.
-- Fix a lot of running bugs when thing went bad.
+- Fix a lot of other Runtime issues when things went bad.

 #### v0.1.1 (Mar.03.2021)
-- Implement the run script, now WMVC monitor can run without IDE (...)
+- Implement the run script, now WMVC monitor can run without IDE (...).
-- Fix some naming issue
+- Fix some naming issue.

 #### v0.1 (Mar.02.2021)
-- Implement the basic framework for WMVC
+- Implement the basic framework for WMVC.
-- WMVC now supports reading from BestBuy and NewEgg
+- WMVC now supports reading from BestBuy and NewEgg.
-- You can load new entries by adding them to 'web_list.csv'
+- You can load new entries by adding them to 'web_list.csv'.

 ## License